-Mawusse lives with her father and her mother.
-She is responsible for carrying water, gathering firewood and caring for children.
+Mawusse makes her home with her father and her mother.
+Carrying water, gathering firewood and caring for children are her household duties.
 Her father is sometimes employed and her mother is sometimes employed.
 There are 3 children in the family.

 As part of Compassion's ministry, Mawusse participates in church activities and Bible class.
 She is also in primary school where her performance is average.
 Singing, playing house and art are her favorite activities.